 - Diana Gaillardetz reflects on her experience serving at St. Mary of the Angels parish in inner city Boston.

-- We also asked Jim McCarthy who volunteers at Casserly House in Boston to reflect on his experience working with newly-arrived immigrants.
+- We also asked Jim McCarthy who was an eight year volunteer at Casserly House in Boston to reflect on his experience working with newly-arrived immigrants.